cancamilo/dataworks-gis/README.md

         cat ~/.ssh/gcp.pub | pbcopy

 3. Create an VM instance with the following minmum specifications: 4 vCPUs and 16GB RAM and a boot disk of minimum 30GB.
 For operating system choose a recent stable Ubuntu release.
-Alternatively you can also use the following gcp command to create a vm instance:
+Alternatively you can also use the following gcp command to create a vm instance.

 4. Ssh to the created instance.
 This can be done with the ssh command or using the gcloud command line tool.
 For the last option, make sure that you have logged in with the correct service account and have the required permissions.
 See [the make file](./Makefile) for help with the commands.

-5. On the virtual machine command line, download and install anaconda and docker:
+5. On the virtual machine command line, download and install anaconda.

         wget https://repo.anaconda.com/archive/Anaconda3-2023.03-Linux-x86_64.sh

         bash Anaconda3-2023.03-Linux-x86_64.sh

-        sudo apt-get update

-        sudo apt-get install docker.io

 6. Clone this repository in the virtual machine: